-So that’s an example of really nasty sound.
-That’s the sound that you’d never want.
+Glass sound is an example of the sound quality you do not want.
 It’s the sound I hear immediately in a room even if you have only one window, I will hear it.
-It just jumps out at you when you understand what it really is like and hear it and understand it.
-So glass is a very bad example of a surface that we want to use for anything that involves critical listening audio.
+It just jumps out at you when you understand what it really is like and hear it and understand it.Glass is an example of a surface that we do not want to use for anything that involves critical listening audio.

 The above shows a selection of the DIY sound diffuser kits we sell here.

-We’re going to be doing a series of videos with my friend Bruce who added diffusion to his front wall now he’s adding diffusion to the rear wall.
+We’re going to be doing a series of videos with my friend Bruce who added diffusion to his front wall.
+Now he’s adding diffusion to the rear wall.
 Now he wants diffusion on his ceiling.
 He is so enthralled and impressed because his life has changed acoustically with the power of diffusion which happens with most people when they hear it.

-You can see more of my research and development story and why I started Acoustic Fields at: http://www.acousticfields.com/who-we-are/.
+You can see more of my research and development story and why I started Acoustic Fields at: https://www.acousticfields.com/who-we-are/.